WANdisco plc Corporate Governance statement - June 2022

 The Audit Committee meets twice a year and often interacts with the external auditor.

-David Richards is the Chairman of the Nomination Committee and the other members consist of Bob Corey, Grant Dollens, Karl Monaghan and Erik Miller.
+David Richards is the Chairman of the Nomination Committee and the other members consist of Peter Lees, Grant Dollens, Karl Monaghan and Erik Miller.

 The Nomination Committee is responsible for reviewing the structure, size and composition of the Board and recommending any changes required, succession planning and identifying and nominating board candidates for vacancies as and when they arise.
 The Committee is also responsible for reviewing the results of any Board performance evaluation process.